 The most recent oblique aerial imagery was secured in May 2014.
 Refreshes must be done periodically to remain accurate.
-Based on experience, aging aerial imagery becomes increasingly unreliable.
+Based on experience, aerial imagery that ages becomes increasingly unreliable.
 The cost of aerial "flyovers" must be balanced against the loss in value to the users as the imagery ages.

-Project: Public Safety Radio Tower Replacement (NEW)
+Project: Public Safety Radio Tower Replacement